What is infrastructure as a service (IaaS)?

 Organizations choose IaaS models because they offer multiple advantages, including the following:

-• Accommodating changing business needs.
-IaaS is an effective cloud service model for workloads that are temporary, experimental or that change unexpectedly.
+- Accommodating changing business needs.
+IaaS is an effective cloud service model for temporary, experimental or unexpectedly changing workloads.
 For example, when developing new software, a business might host and test the application using an IaaS provider.
 Once the software is tested and refined, it can be moved to a more traditional in-house deployment.
 Conversely, the business could commit the software to a long-term IaaS deployment if the costs of a long-term commitment make more sense.

 Enterprises' infrastructure management responsibilities change, depending on whether they choose an on-premises, IaaS, PaaS or SaaS deployment.